 ii.
 “The reason of this difference is evident: those whose business it is to correct others will usually have many enemies; great caution, therefore, should be used in admitting accusations against such persons.”
 (Clarke)

 b.
 Do not receive an accusation against an elder except from two or three witnesses: Any accusation against a leader should not be automatically received.
 The accusation should be carefully verified by two or three witnesses – not just two or three others who also heard the gossip.
-Timothy can’t allow false accusations about church leaders to circulate.
+Timothy should not receive or promote unsubstantiated accusations about church leaders.

 ii.
 Calvin pointed out there is a spiritual attack in all of this: “It is indeed a trick of Satan to estrange men from their ministers so as gradually to bring their teaching into contempt.
 In this way not only is wrong done to innocent people whose reputation is undeservedly injured, but the authority of God’s holy teaching is diminished.”
-(Calvin)

-ii.
+iii.
 There is an old story about a pastor who was trying to defend himself against criticism.
 He said, “There’s a story going about that I told my wife not to go to a certain church that has wild meetings.
-They say my wife went anyway, dragged her out of the church by her hair, and hurt her so badly she had to go to the hospital.
+They say my wife went anyway, and I dragged her out of the church by her hair, and I hurt her so badly she had to go to the hospital.
 Let me respond to these accusations.
 First of all, I never told her to stay away from that church.
 Second, I didn’t drag her out by her hair.
 Third, she never had to go to the hospital.
 Lastly, I’ve never been married so I don’t have a wife.”

 c.
 Those who are sinning rebuke in the presence of all, that the rest may fear: However, if leaders are in sin, it must be addressed forthrightly – with public rebuke, to promote a fear of sin among the leadership and the entire church.

 i.
-Many churches have had great trouble because sin in the leadership was not forthrightly dealt with.
-It’s important that everyone understand that leadership in the church does not shield one from accountability, it makes one even more accountable.
+Many congregations have had great trouble because sin in the leadership was not forthrightly dealt with.
+It’s important that everyone understand that leadership in the church does not shield one from accountability; it makes one even more accountable.

 ii.
-In the Middle Ages, the church protected its corrupt bishops against accusation by demanding that 72 witnesses be brought forth to confirm any accusation against a bishop.
+According to John Calvin, in the Middle Ages the church protected its corrupt bishops against accusation by demanding that 72 witnesses be brought forth to confirm any accusation against a bishop.
 This is an extreme example of corrupt leaders protecting other corrupt leaders.